NVIDIA/workbench-example-hybrid-rag/README.md

 * For tutorials on other supported inference modes, check out the ["Advanced Tutorials"](#advanced-tutorials) section below. **Note:** All subsequent tutorials will assume ``NVCF_RUN_KEY`` is already configured with your credentials.

 ---

-### NVIDIA AI Workbench
-**Note:** [NVIDIA AI Workbench](https://www.youtube.com/watch?v=ntMRzPzSvM4) is the easiest way to get this RAG app running.
-- NVIDIA AI Workbench is a <ins>free client application</ins> that you can install on your own machines.
-- It provides portable and reproducible dev environments by handling Git repos and containers for you.
-- Installing on a local system?
-Check out our guides here for [Windows](https://docs.nvidia.com/ai-workbench/user-guide/latest/installation/windows.html), [Local Ubuntu 22.04](https://docs.nvidia.com/ai-workbench/user-guide/latest/installation/ubuntu-local.html) and for [macOS 12 or higher](https://docs.nvidia.com/ai-workbench/user-guide/latest/installation/macos.html)
-- Installing on a remote system?
-Check out our guide for [Remote Ubuntu 22.04](https://docs.nvidia.com/ai-workbench/user-guide/latest/installation/ubuntu-remote.html)

 # Troubleshooting